 Standing Up for Our Parks & Protected Areas

 The Save Owls Head movement has shown just how powerful we can be when we work together.
-Whether you prefer writing, painting, photography, songwriting, or something entirely different, there’s always a way to make your voice heard.
-Here are some suggestions to get you started:
+Let’s continue to be a voice for nature.

 2. Learn more about parks and protected areas at risk

 Other pending, proposed—and even designated—protected areas remain at risk in Nova Scotia.
 Right now, we are very concerned about “Owls Head 2.0,” a.k.a., West Mabou Beach Provincial Park.
-The Cabot group is looking to lease West Mabou Beach and turn the sensitive dune ecosystem in the provincial park into a private golf course.
+The Cabot group has been looking to turn the sensitive dune ecosystem in the provincial park into a private golf course.
 To learn more about the West Mabou Beach Provincial Park issue, please click here.

 To see which parks still aren’t protected in your community, go to the government’s interactive map and search for the park.
 If it comes up as “NS Lands Proposed or Pending Protection,” it’s not legally protected yet—and that needs to change.